 In a beta max of Aliens a tiny cut-out figure, smaller than an eyelash, battled a minuscule but menacing extraterrestrial.
 In Raiders of the Lost Ark, two petite figures, meticulously crafted to scale with tweezers, toothpicks and exacto knives, transported an even smaller ark.
 Some of the cassettes played snippets of music from the films, prompting surprised cries of delight.

 The idea for Pleva’s beta max creations was born of his desire to own a rare red VHS cassette for the film The Hunt for Red October, but after landing a copy he realized the dimensions did not fit a new art concept he wanted to explore — movie details embedded within the actual physical embodiment of the movie.
+A fashion wall art with these exclusive collectibles would be a great idea for one’s work space.

 “Ultimately VHS tapes have two windows, one on either side, and they’re a weird shape,” said Pleva.
 “One side is curved and then there’s a backwards C. It was an odd shape to work in so I put the idea away.”